davidchall/homebrew-hep/README.md

 ### Add a new package
 * The `brew create http://example.com/foo-0.1.0.tar.gz` command will download the source tarball and create a template formula for you in the Homebrew repository: `/usr/local/Library/Formula/foo.rb`.
 * You will need to edit the formula: `brew edit foo`.
 Homebrew maintains a [guide](https://github.com/mxcl/homebrew/wiki/Formula-Cookbook) on writing formulae.
 It might also be a good idea to browse [other HEP formulae](https://github.com/davidchall/homebrew-hep) or the [main Homebrew repository](https://github.com/mxcl/homebrew/tree/master/Library/Formula).
-* Once you are done making changes and testing, move the file from the Homebrew repository to your forked version of the `homebrew-hep` tap.
-* You can now continue from step 5. of the basic workflow